agical/smashyn/README.md

 Smashyn
 =======

 Pre-alpha.
-Things will changes.
+Things will change.
 That said, please try it out and give feedback.

 Smashyn uses Asynchronous Module Definition (AMD) as an async testrunner for possibly dependent tests.